sayore/sayore/README.md

 # Benjamin Krippner

-Hello!
-I am a german long time developer, i really like to work on big projects and learn new stuff.
 I have worked on many websites and apps.
 As well on games.
 I dont mind front-, back-, or database stuff.
 Its great when all comes together anyway, and when you know how to do it it's even better.

 I just like to develop new stuff :)